careers-leela/StockMarket/Readme.md

 Endpoint description

-  /api/stockexchange/trade      POST     Submit a new stock trade
+  /api/stockexchange/transaction      POST     Submit a new stock trade

-  /api/stockexchange/{ticker}   GET      Get average price of a specific
+  /api/stockexchange/{ticker}         GET      Get price of a specific
                                                stock

-  /api/stockexchange/all        GET      Get current prices of all stocks
+  /api/stockexchange/all              GET      Get prices of all stocks

-  /api/stockexchange/batch      POST     Get current prices for multiple
+  /api/stockexchange/batch            POST     Get prices for multiple
                                                tickers

 -----------------------------------------------------------------------